How to ace the BCG written case interview

 • 70 minutes to conduct analyses and work through the case

-• 20 minutes to populate your slides with your findings and recommendations
+• 20 minutes to populate your slides with your findings and recommendations.

 Ace written case interviews with our dedicated preparation packages.

-Written cases usually present you with an information overload that you need to sort out.
-First, figure out what information is crucial so you can conduct the necessary analyses to reach a recommendation.
-Write down what the actual question is that you need to solve for right away and constantly relate back when you work on the written case.
 That way you should be able to read with a certain objective in mind and improve your comprehension speed.
 Second, look up the relevant information, structure your analysis, and dive right in.
 Similar as to a case interview, take a hypothesis-driven approach to frame your structure and thoughts.
 Synthesize each bit of your analysis to draw proper conclusions.

 You can practice this by looking at business school cases, such as